InteropIO/finsemble-seed/README.md

 	});
 ```

-After restart, if you open up the file menu, it will now say "prod" instead of "dev", meaning you have successfully changed environment, as well as displayed that change.
+After restarting Finsemble, you'll notice that when you open up the file menu, it will now say "prod" instead of "dev", meaning you have successfully changed environments and displayed that change.

+## Further reading
+For more on our Config Client, see the tutorial [here](https://documentation.chartiq.com/finsemble/ConfigClient.html "Config Client Documentation").

+For more on how configuration works in Finsemble, check out the documentation[here](https://documentation.chartiq.com/finsemble/tutorial-understandingConfiguration.html "Understanding Configuration").